-The Sussex Schools Partnership PGCE course is offered as either a 1 year full-time programme or for 2 years part time.
+The Sussex Schools Partnership PGCE course is offered as either a 1 year full-time programme or for 2 years part time for a limited number of candidates

 Successful candidates will be awarded Qualified